Lonnie Walker IV NBA Playoffs Player Props: Lakers vs. Nuggets

 - Walker's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- On defense, the Nuggets have conceded 112.5 points per contest, which is eighth-best in the league.
+- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the league.

-- The Nuggets give up 40.8 rebounds per contest, best in the league.
+- The Nuggets give up 40.8 rebounds per game, best in the NBA.

-- In terms of assists, the Nuggets have conceded 25.7 per game, 15th in the NBA.
+- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per game.

-- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the league.
+- In terms of 3-pointers, the Nuggets have allowed 11.4 makes per contest, third in the NBA.

 Lonnie Walker IV vs. the Nuggets